 As established in the last section, antinutrients often have health benefits of their own.
 While it's true that phytates interfere with calcium absorption, they also manage the body's rate of digestion, forestalling blood sugar spikes.
 Because antinutrients can be quite good for you, most experts do not recommend that you avoid consuming them entirely.
 As long as you eat foods with a high antinutrient content in the context of a nutritious, varied diet, there's very little risk involved.

 So, should you worry about antinutrients?
-The simple answer is that they don’t need to be a problem if care is taken in preparing foods and timing the ingestion of raw foods and snacks apart from mineral-dense meals or dietary supplements.
+The simple answer is that they don’t need to be a problem if care is taken in preparing foods and timing the ingestion of raw foods and snacks apart from mineral-dense meals or dietary supplements like essential amino acids.
 Certain foods will likely contain some antinutrients no matter how you process and prepare them, however, the nutrients found in those foods will typically have a more pronounced effect than the antinutrients.
 By eating a wide assortment of foods each day, and taking care not to eat meals centered on a large portion of a food source of antinutrients, you should be able to offset any potential adverse effects of antinutrients.